manwar/python-guide/introduction-to-python.md

     countries = ['Netherlands', 'Nigeria', 'Jordan', 'Nepal', 'Niger', 'Japan'] countries.reverse()
     print(countries) # ('Japan', 'Niger', 'Nepal', 'Jordan', 'Nigeria', 'Netherlands')

+`Slicing` creates a reversed copy of a sequence as shown below

+    print(counties[::-1]) # ('Netherlands', 'Nigeria', 'Jordan', 'Nepal', 'Niger', 'Japan')

+You must be aware that `slicing` takes lot of memory compare to `reverse()`.

+The `reversed()` function returns an iterator.

+    countries = ['Netherlands', 'Nigeria', 'Jordan', 'Nepal', 'Niger', 'Japan'] for country in reversed(countries):
+        print(country)

+Here is the output

+    Japan
+    Niger
+    Nepal
+    Jordan
+    Nigeria
+    Netherlands

+In a nutshell, there are three ways to reverse a sequence

+a) reverse()
+    - reverse a mutable sequence in-place
+    - not avaialbe for immutable sequences

+b) slicing[::-1]
+    - creates a reversed copy of a sequence
+    - Fastest but makes a copy of the sequence
+    - memory considerations to reverse millions of items?
+    - used for both mutable and immutable sequences

+c) reversed()
+    - returns a reverse iterator
+    - scales well to millions of items
+    - used for both mutable and immutable sequences

 ## Module
 ***